Rangunia Upazila: Geography

 Rangunia Upazila is located in between 22°18' and 22°37' north latitudes and in between 91°58' and 92°08' east longitudes.
-It has 67,792 households and a total area of 361.54 km^{2}.
+It has a total area of 361.54 km^{2}.

 It is bounded by Chandanaish Upazila on the south; Patiya Upazila, Boalkhali Upazila, Raozan Upazila & Kawkhali Upazila of Rangamati District on the west; Kawkhali Upazila of Rangamati District on the north and Kaptai Upazila & Rajasthali Upazila of Rangamati District and Bandarban Sadar Upazila on the east.
 Rangunia is the administrative headquarter of this upazila.